vparnas/jrnl2/README.md

 ## Non-features

 - Encryption.
 As all journals comprise of plain text, you can interface a journal with `gpg/pgp` (or your preferred framework) without much difficulty .
 - Special syntax for date searches in human language.
 I find this nice, but not too critical in most cases, although I may add more elaborate date searches in the future.
-As of now, as all timestamps respect the `%Y-%m-%d %H:%M` format by default (configurable).
+As of now, all timestamps respect the `%Y-%m-%d %H:%M` format by default (configurable).
 As such, you can exercise some craftiness and search for something like `-s '2019-09'` to return all September 2019 entries, or `-s '2019-0[\^1-5]'` to return everything from June 2019 and onwards (not to mention that you can combine searches).
 - Export/import to/from different formats.
 Again, plain text.
 Converting or parsing your output shouldn't be too difficult via the standard available Unix tools.

 ## Requirements

 Optional, for `jrnl-time`:

     - `dmenu` or `slmenu`
     - `notify-send`